Someone You Should Know: Kurt Devlin

 What are some things you enjoy outside of the workplace?

-How long have you been an ERA member and how long in the rep business?
+How long have you been in the manufacturing business?

-How did you become interested in being a rep in the electronics industry?
+How did you become interested in the electronics industry?

 What have you learned and/or what contacts have you made through ERA that have had the greatest positive impacts on you and/or your business?